johnbillion/query-monitor/README.md

 # Query Monitor #

 Query Monitor is the Developer Tools panel for WordPress.
-It includes some advanced features not available in other debugging plugins, including automatic Ajax and REST API debugging, and the ability to narrow down its output by plugin or theme.
+It includes some advanced features not available in other debugging plugins, including Ajax and REST API debugging, and the ability to narrow down its output by plugin or theme.

 Query Monitor focuses heavily on presenting its information in a useful manner.
 It adds an admin toolbar menu showing an overview of the current page, with complete data shown in a panel once you select a menu item.